Gonorrhoea can be treated with antibiotics. Untreated gonorrhoea infection can lead to reproductive problems.

 Infection can also be associated with a systemic illness, manifested by an arthritis-dermatitis syndrome.

 The gonococcus has developed antimicrobial resistance to all previous antibiotics used to treat it and the emergence of antibiotic resistance is a public health concern.
 Surveillance of resistance is essential to inform treatment and management guidelines, prevent treatment failure and maintain control of the spread of infection.
-The Scottish Bacterial Sexually Transmitted Reference Laboratory (SBSTIRL) currently performs gonococcal antibiotic surveillance in Scotland (GASS) and reports on an annual basis in our Weekly Report.
+The Scottish Bacterial Sexually Transmitted Reference Laboratory (SBSTIRL) currently performs gonococcal antibiotic surveillance in Scotland (GASS) and reports on an annual basis.

-For further information on symptoms and where to get a test, please visit the NHS Inform website.
+Visit NHS Inform for information on symptoms and where to get a test.

-- Guidance for gonorrhoea can be found on the British Association for Sexual Health and HIV (BASHH) website.
+View the British Association for Sexual Health and HIV (BASHH) guidance for gonorrhoea.